 General Information About Blogger

-Blogger was originally created by Pyra Labs in 1999, but was later purchased by Google in 2003.
+Blogger was originally created by Pyra Labs in 1999 to be a free blogging site for the masses (back in the very early days of blogging), but was later purchased by Google in 2003 as the platform grew significantly.

-At one time, it was a very popular way to start a blog.
-Today, not so much.
+At one time, it was a very popular way to start a blog on a budget.
+Today, not so much anymore.

 While there are multiple options for customization with Blogger, it doesn’t have the sophistication of more modern blogging sites.